HuskyChaos/writeup-Eavesdropper/README.md

             Time for <a href="https://book.hacktricks.xyz/linux-hardening/privilege-escalation#sudo-hijacking">sudo
                 hijacking</a>.
             While creating our sudo executable, we have to be a little bit creative.
-Trying to get a reverse shell won't work and even if it did, the command is using <code> sudo </code> which is not required by the root user so the user executing that command does not have sudo privilege and you will get the same low privilege user shell and for the same reason, anything that requires sudo privilege wont work like reading or editing shadow file.
-So, what we can do here is to catch the password from the user after he runs the
+Trying to get a reverse shell won't work and even if it did, the command is using <code>sudo</code> which is not required by the root user so the user executing that command does not have sudo privilege and you will get the same low privilege user shell and for the same reason, anything that requires sudo privilege wont work like reading or editing shadow file.
+So, what we can do here is to catch the password from the user after he executes the
             <code>sudo cat /etc/shadow</code> command.<br>
             Follow these steps to capture the password.
             <ol>